How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Materials and Methods

 \subsection{Project Corpus}

-We accessed the GitHub API v3 and queried for projects with any of the keywords shown in Table~\ref{tbl:tbl2}.
+We accessed the GitHub API v3 and queried\footnote{\url{https://docs.github.com/en/rest/reference/search\#search-code}} for projects with any of the keywords shown in Table~\ref{tbl:tbl2}.
 The initial corpus ($C_{Initial}$) was composed of 1,001 projects, comprising six different programming languages.
 After a first analysis of the corpus, we realized that some projects were not instances, but the framework itself.
 Some other projects are forks from another project in the corpus.
-Thus, after removing these projects, the cleaned corpus ($C_{Cleaned}$) was composed of 949 projects, comprising six different programming languages, as shown in Table~\ref{tbl:tbl3}.
+Thus, $C_{RQ1}$ was formed after removing these projects.
+It includes 949 projects, comprising six different programming languages, as shown in Table~\ref{tbl:tbl3}.
 For every programming language, the standard deviation of the number of commits is much higher than the respective mean.
 It means that there is a spreading of the number of commits on the projects.
 Moreover, some projects have just one or few commits, not being relevant to our study.
 They were filtered out, as explained in Section~\ref{sec:filtering}.
-We can also observe that most projects in $C_{Cleaned}$ were written in JavaScript, compared to other programming languages.
+We can also observe that most projects in $C_{RQ1}$ were written in JavaScript, compared to other programming languages.

-We cloned all 949 projects and analyzed each project’s history to segregate commits that occurred before and after the introduction of the feature toggles framework.
-Then, we extracted the following information regarding the history before and after the adoption of the feature toggles framework: number of commits, number of developers, description, dates, and labels of issues/pull requests (open and closed), and number of branch merges, together with their respective effort, as explained in the following.
+We cloned all 949 projects in May/2018 and automatically analyzed each project’s history to segregate commits that occurred before and after the introduction of the feature toggles framework.To identify the commit where the feature toggles framework was introduced, we used the \textit{git bisect}\footnote{\url{https://git-scm.com/docs/git-bisect}} in combination with the \textit{git grep}\footnote{\url{https://git-scm.com/docs/git-grep}} command, using the keywords for the respective framework on each cloned project.
+The \textit{git bisect} command enables the use of a binary search in the history of each project.
+In addition, the \textit{git grep} command enables a regular expression search on all files for a given commit.
+After identifying the exact commit where the feature toggles framework was introduced in each project, we extracted the following information regarding the history before and after the adoption of the framework: number of commits, number of developers, description, dates, and labels of issues/pull requests (open and closed), and number of branch merges, together with their respective effort, as explained in the following.